Refinance an Investment Property

 Do you want to refinance an investment property in Las Vegas?
 You should know that it’s different from refinancing of your primary residence.

 Generally, refinancing an investment property costs more than a primary property.
 You are more likely to pay for your own home than another property.
 This is why you might come across high interest rates, depending on the lender.
 Nevertheless, this is a good opportunity to obtain additional property and increase ROI.

 Going for this option can help you increase the rental income and decrease your monthly mortgage payment.
 Tapping into equity of your rental property can open other investment doors.
 And if you’re ready to work for your ROI, it makes sense to refinance loan of an investment property while you can.

 All this is possible if you proceed with professional advice.
-No matter how much research you’ve done, consult with experts.
+No matter how much research you’ve done, consult with experts in term of investment property loan refinance.
 The market changes daily and your intentions might no longer be beneficial for you.

 If you are ready for loan refinance, here are the most popular options you can make use of:

 30-year loan - Do you prefer consistency over easy profit?
 These 30-year loans are excellent for homeowners that like planning ahead and making long-term investments.
 This will also work for you if your plans are set in stone and won’t change in the coming years.
 If you’re planning on moving to a different state, switching jobs, or traveling the world, consider the next option.

 15-year loan - You don’t want to be stuck on a loan for a lifetime, right?
 Are you ready to pay it off as soon as you can?
 Or maybe make use of low interest rates and loan refinance to invest more?
 Then the 15-year loan may just as well be the best option for you.

 What are the documents I need for loan refinance?

 You need the following documents to start the process of refinancing: